MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/mysql-database.md

 ## Prerequisites

 You need to install the [Oracle MySQL Connector/NET](https://dev.mysql.com/downloads/connector/net/) package prior to using this connector in Power BI Desktop.
-This component must also be installed on the machine running the on-premises data gateway in order to use this connector in Power Query Online (dataflows) or Power BI service.
-The MySQL connector requires the MySQL Connector/NET package to be correctly installed.
+For Power Query Online (dataflows) or Power BI service, if your MySQL server is not cloud accessible and an on-premises data gateway is needed, the component Oracle MySQL Connector/NET must also be correctly installed on the machine running the on-premises data gateway.
 To determine if the package has installed correctly, open a PowerShell window and run the following command:

 `[System.Data.Common.DbProviderFactories]::GetFactoryClasses()|ogv`